position Associate Head Coach

 Jankowski, a Strongsville, Ohio, native, has strong ties throughout the state, spending two years as a volunteer assistant at Akron, helping lead the Zips to the Mid-American Conference Tournament both seasons, before joining the Flyers.
 In addition, he coached the Cleveland FC club program, helping the team to four youth state championships while two of his players were selected to the U.S. National team pool.

 Jankowski was a four-year letterwinner at Mercyhurst College, where he was a member of the Lakers’ 1998 NCAA Division II Final Four team.
 He was a first team Great Lakes Intercollegiate Athletic Conference selection in 2001 and 2002 and was a member of the Premier Development League’s West Michigan Edge in 2001 and 2002.
 Prior to his time at Mercyhurst, Jankowski had a strong prep career at Strongsville High School, where he earned All-Ohio honors while captaining the 1997 Division I state champions.

 Jankowski graduated from Mercyhurst with a bachelor’s degree in marketing in 2002.
+He then completed his master’s degree in Sport Coaching from The Ohio State University in December of 2021.
 He holds a U.S. Soccer Federation “B” License.